-5. Hang up damp sheets to cool down a room fast
+7. Hang up damp sheets to cool down a room fast

 Another weird hack for keeping your house cooler is to hang up a damp or even wet sheet near an open window.

 You can boost the fan's action by filling a mixing bowl with some icy water or an ice pack and placing it in front of the fan so it pushes the cooler air around the room instead.

 Oscillating fans work best.
 The ProBreeze oscillating 40 inch tower fan is a good place to start, offering remote control, a seven-hour timer (perfect for getting children to sleep) and three speed settings.

-7. Invest in the best fan money can buy
+9. Invest in the best fan money can buy

 Or, if money's no object, Dyson's Pure Hot + Cold Link is useful in winter and summer.
-We've tried and tested it and loved it, and it's a favourite of the Queen of Clean, Mrs Hinch, too.
+We've tried and tested it and loved it, and it's a favorite of the Queen of Clean, Mrs Hinch, too.